Stefanpwr/Challange-Rocket-Tasks/README.md

 3#IncrementArray:
-Converts array to a int, then increments it and finally converts it to array again there is no ( no digit input in array) protection
+Converts array to a int, then increments it and finally converts it to array again there is no ( no digit input in array) protection 4#CamelCase: converts given String to camle-case string and removing all numbers Example : myName1 -> my-name / Toma2szHaj22to - tomasz-hajto